Rokiis1/roadmap/levels_of_testing/levels_of_testing.md

 5. **Test-Driven Development (TDD):** Unit tests are often written before the code to drive development.

-6. **Coverage:** Measures how much of the component's code is tested.
+6. **Coverage:** Measures how much of the components code is tested.

 </details>